 Tom is an established junior practitioner with a strong criminal practice, prosecuting and defending in equal measure in the Crown Court across the full spectrum of offences.

 As a Level 3 CPS prosecutor, Tom is frequently instructed to prosecute cases concerning serious violence, drugs and dishonesty.
-Recent defence trials include wounding with intent, public disorder and sexual offences.
-Tom also frequently appears as led junior for prosecution and defence in serious and complex matters.
+Recent defence trials include wounding with intent, assisting an offender (murder) and serious sexual offences.
+Tom also frequently appears as led junior for prosecution and defence in serious and complex matters, including murder fraud, sexual offences and firearms.

 In court, Tom adopts a measured and pragmatic approach, which he combines with rigorous preparation.
 He is equally adept examining witnesses in a focused and incisive manner as he is arguing points of law, such as bad character, hearsay and disclosure.
 Tom has earned the praise of judges for his considered and well-judged approach at trial and sentence, as well as for the quality of his written advocacy.